Make the Most of Your Time in Japan

 5 Days in Japan - 5 Unique Itinerary Ideas

-If you have just five days to spend in Japan, you could focus your energy on the ultra-modern city of Tokyo.
-Or divide your time between Tokyo and the more traditional Kyoto, visiting the most famous shrine in the country.
-A more ambitious itinerary takes you to several cities, including Hiroshima and Osaka, while a simpler trip plan focuses solely on the culture and history of Kyoto.
-Another alternative is to get away from the crowds and hike along the historic Nakasendo Trail, following the footsteps of feudal lords and samurai on the mountain path connecting Kyoto and Tokyo.
+With five days to spend in Japan, you can focus your energy on the ultra-modern city of Tokyo.
+Or divide time between Tokyo and the more traditional Kyoto, visiting the country's most famous shrine.
+A more ambitious itinerary takes you to several cities, including Hiroshima and Osaka, while a simpler one centers on the culture and history of Kyoto.
+Alternatively, hike along the historic Nakasendo Trail, following the footsteps of feudal lords and samurai on the mountain path connecting Kyoto and Tokyo.

 See the grand Nachi Taisha shrine and the nearby Nachi-Taki waterfall on the Kumano Kodo hike